rotu/structview/README.md

 # structview

-The point of this package is provide the ability to manipulate binary structured data in a typesafe, object-oriented way.
+The point of this package is provide the ability to manipulate binary structured data in a typesafe, declarative, object-oriented way.

 1. Read and write binary-structured data with the same declaration
 2. Single source of truth - changes to logical view are immediately reflected in